chainloop-dev/chainloop/docs/docs/getting-started/attestation-crafting.md

 ## Crafting our first attestation locally

-To create an attestation two things are required, the Chainloop crafting tool and a robot account.
+To create an attestation two things are required, the Chainloop crafting tool and an [API token](/reference/operator/api-tokens).

 The crafting tool is currently bundled within Chainloop command line tool.
 To install it just follow the [installation](installation) instructions.